Be notified of new stock first - Sign up for SMS Alerts

 Solid NRA Good Surplus Condition with some classified as Very Good under the custom options tab.
 We will also have custom options for other conditions and characteristics while supplies last.
 The Base Price reflects a standard Good Condition gun with other conditions and characteristics being priced either higher or lower as reflected in the custom option while supplies last.
 Note that some of these rifles may have their original troop tags under the buttplate.
 Due to time constraints, we have not taken the time to look for these or offer a custom option to insure one but many should have them.
 No guarantee's on that though and if you should receive a troop tag it will be purely by luck of the draw.

 Important Please Read - When it comes to Swiss rifles, the grading standard can be a little skewed.
 The Swiss are renowned for their quality workmanship and attention to detail, and the Swiss soldiers typically took very good care to keep their rifles functional and serviceable.
 However, they used their rifles and carried them in training in very harsh weather conditions.
 As such it is very typical for the external surfaces of Swiss surplus rifles to be well used and you can expect these rifles to have a lot of dents and dings or minor cracks in the stock.
 You can also expect for there to be a certain amount of bluing wear that would possibly be considered excessive on other surplus rifles.

 As such, when determining the condition of Swiss rifles, the industry tends to grade them against not what you might consider good, very good, or excellent when compared to other surplus rifles, but rather against the average condition of other Swiss rifle shipments that we have seen in the past.

 Having said that, we have seen a lot of Swiss K31's come and go and these are as nice as we have seen.

-Hand Select- We will hand select for best of 10 cosmetically for an additional $20.00.
+Hand Select- We will hand-select for the best of 10 cosmetically for an additional $30.00.